Classical and Quantum Properties of the Spin-Boson Dicke Model: Chaos, Localization, and Scarring: Classical Dicke model and phase space

 To better visualize the properties of the QPT, we minimize $h_{\text{D}}(\textbf{x})$ over $(q,p)$ by setting $\partial h_{\text{D}}(\textbf{x})/\partial q=0$ and $\partial h_{\text{D}}(\textbf{x})/\partial p=0$ [see Eqs.~\eqref{eqn:hamilton_dicke_q} and~\eqref{eqn:hamilton_dicke_p} with $\gamma_{-}=\gamma_{+}=\gamma$].
 In the same way, we minimize $h_{\text{D}}(\textbf{x})$ over $(Q,P)$ with $\partial h_{\text{D}}(\textbf{x})/\partial Q=0$ and $\partial h_{\text{D}}(\textbf{x})/\partial P=0$ [see Eqs.~\eqref{eqn:hamilton_dicke_Q} and~\eqref{eqn:hamilton_dicke_P} with $\gamma_{-}=\gamma_{+}=\gamma$].
 By substituting the solution of each pair of equations in Eq.~\eqref{eqn:classical_dicke_hamiltonian}, we obtain a semiclassical expression for the minimum energy constrained to fixed values of the atomic $(Q,P)$ and the bosonic $(q,p)$ variables,

 The above equations can be plotted as contour lines for different classical energy shells $\widetilde{h}_{\text{D}}(Q,P) = \epsilon$ and $\widetilde{h}_{\text{D}}(q,p) = \epsilon$.
 In Fig.~\ref{fig:classical_energy_surface}, three values of the coupling parameter $\gamma$ are considered.
 For $\gamma<\gamma_{\text{c}}$, where the ground state is in the normal phase, the classical projected energy surface exhibits a stable point, while for $\gamma>\gamma_{\text{c}}$, where the ground state is in the superradiant phase, the energy surface shows two global minima.
 This change from one stable point to two stable points and one saddle point is called a Pitchfork bifurcation.
 The phase space in the atomic plane $Q$-$P$ is bounded and the Pitchfork bifurcation is inside it [Fig.~\ref{fig:classical_energy_surface}(c)].
-On the contrary, the phase space in the bosonic plane $q$-$p$ is unbounded in the variable $p$ and it stretches in the variable $q$ as the coupling parameter increases.
-The Pitchfork bifurcation can also be observed with the two global minima at the edge of the $q$ axis and $p=0$ in the superradiant phase [Fig.~\ref{fig:classical_energy_surface}(f)].
+On the contrary, the phase space in the bosonic plane $q$-$p$ is unbounded, but the Pitchfork bifurcation can also be observed with the appearance of two global minima in the superradiant phase [Fig.~\ref{fig:classical_energy_surface}(f)].